Meet Our Amazing Staff... They Will Help You Achieve Your Fitness Goals!

 In her spare time, Erica enjoys spending time with her husband and three kids as well as cooking, running, yoga and reading.

 Joshua Swain grew up in Lunenburg, MA and graduated from Springfield College with his Bachelor of Health Science in 2016 with a minor in Nutrition; followed by his Doctorate in Physical Therapy in 2018.
 He is also certified in Graston Technique for tissue mobilization.
-During his time at Springfield, he completed several volunteer trips as a Student Ambassador to the Caribbean and Central America.
+During his time at Springfield, Josh completed several volunteer trips as a Student Ambassador to the Caribbean and Central America.

 Josh has focused on outpatient orthopedics during his clinical training, from teenage athletes to weekend warriors.
 He enjoys working with athletes to transition them to long term prevention and fitness programs.
 He has presented on the new technique of Blood Flow Restriction Training.
 He also enjoys neurological rehab, and has presented on Fall Risk measures during his clinical rotation, and led a Stroke Exercise Program.